 - Grilled cheese and soup

-- A Delicious Beans and rice dish: Cook rice.
+- A delicious beans and rice dish: Cook rice.
 In pan sauté garlic and chopped onions.
 Add canned black beans and canned chopped tomatoes.
 Heat up and add cilantro, pinch of salt and lime juice.
-Serve bean mix on rice with shredded sharp cheese.
+Serve bean mix on rice with or without shredded sharp cheese.

 Cooking with a Dutch Oven

 Now, black bears, though appearing to be large, cuddly creatures can be dangerous as well as messy.
-Nothing a black bear likes more than to raid a campsite, eat up all the brownies and cookies and throw everything else all over the place.
+There is nothing a black bear likes more than to raid a campsite, eat up all the brownies and cookies and throw everything else all over the place.

 - Avoid areas frequented by bears.